gravitational/gravity/docs/6.x/pack.md

 ```

 When building a Cluster Image, `tele build` will discover `custom-planet:1.0.0`
 Docker image and vendor it along with other dependencies.
-During the cluster
+During the Cluster
 installation all nodes with the role `worker` will use the custom "planet" Docker
 image instead of the default one.